Simultaneous Topology Optimization of Differentiable and Non-Differentiable Objectives via Morphology Learning: Stiffness and Cell Growth on Scaffold: Methods

 \paragraph{Cell proliferation analysis} hADSCs proliferation was evaluated through Alamar Blue assay after 1, 3, 5, 7, 10, and 14 days of cell seeding, using resazurin sodium salt (Invitrogen, USA).
 At each time point, each cell-seeded scaffold was transferred to a new well and added with 1.2 mL medium containing 0.001\% resazurin sodium salt.
 After 4 hours of incubation under standard conditions in the dark, 150 $\upmu$L medium was transferred to a 96-well plate, and the fluorescence intensity was measured using a TECAN Infinite 200 plate reader (Tecan, Switzerland) at E\textsubscript{x}/E\textsubscript{m} = 540/590 nm.

 \paragraph{Bioimaging} Confocal microscopy imaging was conducted to evaluate cell adhesion and spreading status on the scaffolds.
-On day 7 and 14 of the cell culture, cell-seeded scaffolds were fixed with 10\% formalin (Sigma-Aldrich, UK), permeabilized with 0.1\% Triton X-100 (Sigma-Aldrich, UK) in PBS, and stained with Alexa Fluor\texttrademark~488 Phalloidin (Invitrogen, USA) and 4',6-Diamidino-2-phenylindole dihydrochloride (DAPI; Invitrogen, USA) according to manufacturer's guidence.
+On day 7 and 14 of the cell culture, cell-seeded scaffolds were fixed with 10\% formalin (Sigma-Aldrich, UK), permeabilized with 0.1\% Triton X-100 (Sigma-Aldrich, UK) in PBS, and stained with Alexa Fluor\texttrademark~488 Phalloidin (E\textsubscript{x}/E\textsubscript{m} = 490/525 nm, Invitrogen, USA) and 4',6-Diamidino-2-phenylindole dihydrochloride (E\textsubscript{x}/E\textsubscript{m} = 350/470 nm, DAPI; Invitrogen, USA) according to manufacturer's guidence.
 Confocal images were captured using a Leica SP8 LIGHTNING confocal microscope (Leica, Germany) with 405 nm and 499 nm lasers.
 Scanning electron microscopy (SEM) was used to further evaluate cell attachment and proliferation at days 7 and 14.
 The fixed cell-seeded scaffolds were dehydrated by gradient ethanol (50\%, 70\%, 80\%, 90\%, and 100\%), followed by the treatment of 1:1 ethanol and hexamethyldisilazane (HMDS, Sigma-Aldrich, UK) and pure HMDS, considering 15 mins each step.
 The dehydrated samples were air-dried for volatilization, surface coated with 6~nm gold-palladium (4:1), and imaged using a TESCAN MIRA3 SEM (TESCAN, Czech) at an accelerating voltage of 2~kV.